 It is so good that even if you don’t like seafood biryani, you will definitely end up becoming a true prawn biryani fan.
 And I mean it!
 Serve prawn biryani with any favourite raita of your choice or simple salan (gravy) or with salad.

 The taste of this biryani will linger on your taste buds so much so that it will straight away enter in your weekly menu list.
 This recipe of prawn biryani is very much associated to Indian cuisine, but gaining popularity around the globe.

-To my knowledge, all I knew was, that this is the Indian style prawn biryani recipe.
+To my knowledge, all I knew was, that this is an Indian style prawn biryani recipe.
 But, after I situated myself down towards the southern India, the list of shrimp biryani further enriched.
-Here I came across various styles of biryani, namely, Andhra style, Tamil Nadu style, Kerala style, Mangalorean style and many more.
+Here, I came across various styles of biryani, namely, Andhra style, Tamil Nadu style, Kerala style, Mangalorean style and many more.

 Very soon In Shaa Allah, I shall be posting a 0ne pot prawns biryani recipe with coconut milk in Instant pot/pressure cooker.
 Well, let me tell you that making jhinga biryani is much easier than making chicken biryani or mutton biryani.
 It really do not occupy you in the kitchen for hours and hours.

 Even if you are making this biryani dish for the first time, apparently it would not fail you.
 Also the marination time for the prawn is much less as compared to the other meats like chicken (Hyderabadi biryani), goat or beef.